 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.

 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (see withdrawal dates explained for more information).

-ILO 2 Perform basic phase, flow and separation calculations involving oil and gas streams including multiphase, multicomponent, non-newtonian, non-ideal mixtures at high pressure and varying temperature.
+- Perform basic phase, flow and separation calculations involving oil and gas streams including multiphase, multicomponent, non-Newtonian, non-ideal mixtures at high pressure and varying temperature

 Please note: international students should refer to this page to get an indicative course cost.

 2 x 2-hr lectures and 1 x 2-hr tutorial weekly (13 weeks)

 |Assessment||Assignment (25%)|Examination - invigilated (externally - Exams Office) (50%)|Assignment (25%)|

 |Timetable||View the lecture timetable | View the full unit timetable|

 Required readings will be listed in the unit outline prior to the start of classes.

 The University reserves the right to amend or remove courses and unit availabilities, as appropriate.